Clan Henderson

 The Clan Henderson (Clann Eanruig), also known as House of Henderson, is a Scottish clan.
 The clan's historical seat is at Fordell Castle in Dalgety Bay, Fife.
-The current clan chief is Alistair Henderson of Fordell.
+The current clan chief is Antony Henderson currently of Northampton england.

 History

 Origins

 There are multiple origins for the Scottish patrynomic surname of Henderson, meaning "son of Henry" or "son of Hendry", with three being the most well-known.
 The Hendersons, who lived in the Scottish Borders, were often found in the variant of Henryson.
-Although these Hendersons were not a significant power in the Borders they were still classed as a riding clan.
+Although these Hendersons were not a significant power in the Borders, they were still classed as a riding clan.
 Henryson was a common name in the 14th century and beyond.
 Notable documented individuals include: 1373-1377, William Henryeson was chamberlain of Lochmaben Castle; John Henryson was burgess of Edinburgh c.
 1387-1395.

 There were also Hendersons who were septs of the Clan MacDonald of Glencoe and septs of the Clan Gunn in the far north of the country.
 There is no known connection between the Hendersons of Clan Gunn and Clan MacDonald or the Hendersons of the Scottish Borders.